PHYS5401 Medical Imaging Physics

 Availability Location Mode Semester 1 UWA (Perth) Multi-mode

 - Students are introduced to the physical principles underlying the main medical imaging techniques and their clinical applications.
-Topics include X-ray and computed tomography (CT) radiology, nuclear medicine radioisotopes and imaging techniques, magnetic resonance imaging, ultrasound, mammography and image processing.
+Topics include X-ray and computed tomography (CT), radiology, nuclear medicine, radioisotopes and imaging techniques, magnetic resonance imaging, ultrasound, mammography, image processing, and image enhancement.

-- Students are able to (1) describe the physical principles underlying the operation of medical imaging equipment; (2) understand and apply mathematical methods of image construction and processing; (3) understand aspects of clinical applications of imaging methods; (4) discuss radiation safety issues in the operation of medical imaging equipment; (5) understand basic quality control (QC) for equipment used in nuclear medicine and radiology; and (6) recognise potential sources of artefacts or inaccuracies.
+- Students are able to (1) explain image processing and enhancement; (2) analyse the physical principles underlying the operation of medical imaging equipment; (3) apply mathematical methods of image construction; (4) identify aspects of clinical applications of imaging methods; (5) communicate radiation safety issues in the operation of medical imaging equipment; (6) demonstrate basic quality control (QC) for equipment used in nuclear medicine and radiology; and (7) identify potential sources of artefacts or inaccuracies.